-The Company recognizes a deferred fee income in relation to fee income received up-front by PLRL for acquisition related activities it performs, see section O, Revenue, Benefits and Expenses, for details on the fee income.
+The Company recognizes a deferred fee income in relation to fee income received up-front by RIBM (2021: PLRL) for acquisition related activities it performs, see section N, Revenue, Benefits and Expenses, for details on the fee income.

-Other liabilities also include leases, as detailed in section R.
+Other liabilities also include leases, as detailed in section Q.

-N. Foreign Currency
+M. Foreign Currency

 The reporting currency for these Consolidated Financial Statements is the U.S. Dollar ("USD").
-The Company, due to its subsidiaries, uses a number of functional currencies; USD, Great British Pound ("GBP"), Canadian Dollar ("CAD") and Australian Dollar ("AUD").
+The Company, due to its subsidiaries, uses a number of functional currencies; USD, Great British Pound ("GBP"), Canadian Dollar ("CAD"), Australian Dollar ("AUD") and South Korean won ("KRW").
 A functional currency is defined as the currency of the primary economic environment in which an entity operates.
 The translation of the functional currencies into USD is performed for asset and liability accounts using current exchange rates in effect as of the last day of the year and for revenue and benefit and expense accounts using the quarterly average rates.
 Gains or losses, net of applicable deferred income taxes, resulting from such translation are recognized in OCI in the Consolidated Statements of Comprehensive Income (Loss) and accumulated in AOCI in the Consolidated Statements of Financial Condition.

-Gains or losses from foreign currency transactions, including the effect of remeasurement of foreign-denominated monetary assets and liabilities to the appropriate functional currency, are primarily included in other income in the Consolidated Statements of Operations in the period in which they occur.
+Gains or losses from foreign currency transactions, including the effect of remeasurement of foreign-denominated monetary assets and liabilities to the appropriate functional currency, are recognized in realized foreign currency losses in the Consolidated Statements of Operations in the period in which they occur.